Oct 2018: Commando Challenge

 Another effective way to use your Fartlek training is by adding body weight strength exercises along the way.
 By simply stoping and doing random exercises such as step ups, press ups and sit ups will also add to the overall intensity of your training.
 See how imaginative you can be!

 Fartlek differs from traditional interval training in that the training is unstructured & therefore offers a similar effect to the stop/start and under/over of any obstacle event.
-Specialised cardio/endurance training will be open to everyone for just £5 a session on Saturday mornings at the Knowle West Health Park 10.10-11.10am.
-Money raised from these training sessions will also go to the Commando Challenge Charities.
+Specialised cardio/endurance training will be open to everyone on Saturday mornings at the Knowle West Health Park.
+Details to follow shortly.

 Get the kit